But it is September now … / The World so far away (A Postcard from Die)(2021)

 The Story

 In September 2021 I was invited to a residency near Die, a village in Southern France.
 After over a year of pandemic measures this was my first journey to a foreign country and the set-up promised a change of scenery – swapping my city haunts for a more rural setting.
-We had agreed on a small presentation at the end of my time there.

 My main line of activity was to imagine how – under somewhat controlled conditions – one would approach, discover, appropriate that what is unknown.
 Alas, as an explorer and in the attempt to (re)learn the French language I ventured to find what was out there, neatly along mundane, everyday common-sense categories: